The classification of complete improper affine spheres with singularities of low total curvature and new examples: Classification of complete improper affine fronts of total curvature

 \begin{theorem} Complete improper affine fronts with the total curvature $-4\pi$ are the rotational improper affine front, the non-rotational improper affine front, and the surfaces constructed by the Weierstrass data \begin{spacing}{0.95}

 \end{spacing} defined on $\Sigma=\C$ (Figure \Ref{tc4pi01}). \end{theorem}

 \begin{proof} It follows from \eqref{ossermanineq2} that $g+n \leq 2,$ and the pairs of $(g,n)$ are $(g,n) = (0,2), (1,1), (0,1).$ Recalling Fact \ref{class}, we find that if $(g,n) = (0,2)$, then the surface is either the rotational improper affine front \eqref{RIA} or the non-rotational improper affine front \eqref{NRIA}.
-The case of $(g,n) = (1,1)$ can not happen by Fact \ref{class}.
-So we only have to investigate the case of $(g,n) = (0,1)$.
-As the case of $\deg\rho=1$, we may assume that $\Sigma=\C$.
-Then $F$ and $G$ are polynomials.
+The case of $(g,n) = (1,1)$ \trr{cannot} happen by Fact \ref{class}. \trr{Hence}, we only have to investigate the case of $(g,n) = (0,1)$.
+As \tr{in} the case $\tr{\deg\rho=1}$, we may assume that $\Sigma=\C$.
+Then, $F$ and $G$ are polynomials.